 The small intestine, or small bowel, lies between the stomach and the colon.
 The small intestine is about 20 feet long.
 Its primary function is to digest and absorb nutrients.
 The small intestine makes up more than 70% of the length and 90% of the surface area of the gastrointestinal (GI) tract.

 Cancerous (malignant) tumors of the small intestine include adenocarcinoma, carcinoid, gastrointestinal stromal tumor, lymphoma, and cancer that has spread from other places in the body.
 All these tumors have the potential to invade the bowel wall, move into adjoining lymph nodes, and spread to distant organs (metastasize).

-Each year, U.S. doctors diagnose close to 9,000 malignant small intestine tumors.
+Each year, U.S. doctors diagnose over 9,000 malignant small intestine tumors.
 While the number of cases of small bowel cancer is on the rise, this is a small number relative to the frequency of tumors in other parts of the GI tract.
 Reasons given include:

 The liquid nature of the contents of the small intestine may be less irritating to the mucosa, the innermost lining of the small bowel.

-The less time it takes for food to move through the small bowel may reduce exposure to cancer-causing chemicals.
+The smaller amount of time it takes for food to move through the small bowel may reduce exposure to cancer-causing chemicals.

 Other factors that might limit the impact of potential cancer-causing substances include the following: